Deteriorated Brick and Caulking of the Crutchfield Building

 Harsh New Hampshire Weather Caused Voids to the Exterior

-Some spots of this building had deteriorating and cracking caulking which can result in water and debris getting into the cracks.
+Moreover, some areas of the building were deteriorating with cracks in the caulking, which could result in water and debris seeping into the cracks.
 This is crucial to catch in a timely manner because of the damage freeze thaw can cause with New Hampshire’s harsh environment.
-When water or debris gets into the unsealed caulking areas it can cause movement in those certain areas shifting the building’s facade and, furthermore, creating larger cracks and pushing brick out of the building.
-Hascall & Hall was brought into re-caulk the deteriorated portions of the building and seal those specific areas as well as revamping the look.
+When water or debris gets into the unsealed caulking areas it can cause movement in those certain areas – shifting the building’s facade and creating larger cracks.
+Hascall & Hall was brought into re-caulk the deteriorated portions of the building and seal those specific areas to revamp the look.

-Lastly, the EIFS repair work needed to be done in order to seal the exterior from New Hampshire’s rough climate.
-The existing EIFS had seen better days and was cracking from top to bottom.
+Lastly, EIFS repair work needed to be done in order to seal the exterior from New Hampshire’s rough climate.
+The existing EIFS was cracking from top to bottom.
 A full wash of the building was done to make sure the existing EIFS was primed and ready for the new coating.
-Once the new coating was applied, we then cleaned the surrounding areas to make sure everything was in the best condition for the new EIFS to hold.
+Once the new coating was applied, Hascall & Hall cleaned the surrounding areas to make sure everything was in the best condition for the new EIFS to hold.

 At Hascall & Hall we love our work, and it shows